conversion pixel

 Associate Degree in Nursing (ADN)

 It takes 2 years to get an associate degree in nursing and become a registered nurse.
 It’s the shortest path to enter the job market as an RN without any experience.
-You can also pursue Associate of Science in Nursing (ASN) or Associate of Applied Science (AASN) degrees, which are equivalent in learning time and outcomes but place different degrees of importance on practical skills.
+You can also pursue an Associate of Science in Nursing (ASN) or an Associate of Applied Science (AASN) degree, which are equivalent in learning time and outcomes but place different degrees of importance on practical skills.

 As an ADN student, you will study nursing fundamentals through core classes and gain hands-on clinical experience.
-You also need to attend general education (GE) courses, but if you have previously attended a community college or post-secondary school, you can receive credit for them, leading to a shorter learning period.
+You also need to attend general education (GE) courses.
+Still, if you have previously attended a community college or post-secondary school, you can receive credit for them, which can lead to a shorter learning period.
 The ADN program prepares you for the NCLEX-RN exam, the national licensure exam you must pass to start working as a registered nurse.

-According to the Bureau of Labor Statistics, registered nurses earn an average of $89,010 annually or $42.80 hourly.
-However, salaries differ heavily by state and based on whether you hold an ADN or BSN.
+According to the Bureau of Labor Statistics, registered nurses earn an average annual salary of $98,430 or $47.32 per hour.
+However, salaries differ significantly by state, role, and depending on whether you hold an ADN or a BSN.

 Granted, many healthcare institutions prefer BSN-trained nurses, but you should not disregard earning your ADN as a great way to start your nursing career.
 According to the Journal of Nursing Regulation, around 24.3% of medical staff begin their RN career with an ADN or ASN, and there are many reasons why.

 It's less expensive and takes less time, so you'll become a nurse faster.
-You will also gather experience, and when you feel ready to advance your career, you can return to school and obtain your BSN in an RN-to-BSN program.
+You will also gain experience, and when you feel ready to advance your career, you can return to school to earn your BSN in an RN-to-BSN program

 LPN-to-ASN Bridge Program

-If you already have our LPN certification, you are eligible for an LPN-to-ADN fast track that can take as few as 16 months to complete.
-The program focuses on clinical practice, capitalizing on the LPN formation and work experience, allowing you to become an RN in around 2 years and 4 months.
+If you already have our LPN certification, you are eligible for an LPN-to-ADN fast-track program that can be completed in as few as 16 months.
+The program focuses on clinical practice, capitalizing on the LPN formation and work experience, allowing you to become an RN in approximately 2 years and 4 months.

 Read our guide to the LPN to RN path and discover how long it takes to become an RN if you have a PN diploma, as well as other helpful information about the educational program.

-The LPN-to-ASN track at Nightingale College is a 16-month hybrid program combining online instruction with on-ground practice to provide an accessible learning experience.
+The LPN-to-ASN track at Nightingale College is a 16-month hybrid program that combines online instruction with on-site practice to provide an accessible learning experience.
 Its curriculum is accredited by the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA), helping LPNs acquire all the skills and knowledge needed to pass the NCLEX-RN exam and receive their RN licensure.

 Enroll in the LPN-to-ASN Program and advance your career!